Stewardship Benefits Through Leadership

 What tools to make my gift are available?
 It is important to provide your donors with a number of ways in which they may make their gifts–electronic fund transfer, gifts of appreciated stock, IRA disbursements just to name a few.
 These are the tools that servant leaders provide.

-Last but certainly not least, a servant leader gives–or at least shares–credit.
+Last but certainly not least for stewardship benefits, a servant leader gives–or at least shares–credit.
 Donors must be thanked meaningfully, frequently, and by the pastor as well as the stewardship team.
 Just because we are sharing the gifts that God has given us does not mean we do not deserve thanks.
 One line in a business office giving receipt is not proper thanks.
 There should be thank you letters, phone calls, handshakes (hugs?) in the narthex, and appropriate recognition.

 How does your congregation compare?
 Is stewardship a way to pay the light bill, or is it a vital part of your ministry?
 Does your leadership provide the tools necessary for meaningful giving that excites and encourages?
 How could you become a better servant leader when it comes to stewardship?